+Recently, Hudson discovered additional suspicious activity involving its e-commerce website.
+In response, Hudson promptly launched an investigation.
+Through its investigation, Hudson discovered that its perimeter access control tool was misconfigured when Hudson implemented it as a remedial measure following its prior discovery of unauthorized code on its web server.
+As a result, another unauthorized code was inserted onto Hudson's web server and remained there between February 2, 2021 and June 18, 2021.
+Hudson immediately removed the code upon discovery.

-Hudson was recently alerted to suspicious activity involving its e-commerce website.
-Upon learning of this, Hudson promptly launched an investigation.
-Through this investigation, Hudson discovered that unauthorized code designed to capture cardholder data had been inserted on the web server that hosts its e-commerce website.
-The unauthorized code was present between June 25, 2020 and January 11, 2021, during which time it could have potentially captured cardholder names, billing and shipping addresses, email addresses, telephone numbers, payment card numbers, expiration dates, and card security codes (CVV) submitted by customers who placed orders and completed the checkout process on the website.
-On May 20, 2021, Hudson discovered that 63 Maine residents placed an order on the website while the unauthorized code was present.
+While present on the web server, the new unauthorized code could have potentially captured cardholder names, billing and shipping addresses, email addresses, telephone numbers, payment card numbers, expiration dates, and card security codes (CVV) submitted by customers who placed orders and completed the checkout process on the website.
+On July 19, 2021, Hudson discovered that 22 Maine residents placed an order on the website while the unauthorized code was present.

-Beginning on June 30, 2021, Hudson is providing written notice via United States Postal Service mail to the Maine residents whose information was potentially accessed by an unauthorized party.1 A sample copy of the letter is enclosed.
+Beginning on August 18, 2021, Hudson is providing written notice via United States Postal Service mail to the Maine residents whose information was potentially accessed by an unauthorized party.
+A sample copy of the letter is enclosed.
 The notice letter also provides a dedicated telephone number that notice recipients can call with any questions they may have.

-To help prevent a similar incident from occurring in the future, Hudson has implemented enhanced logging and additional security features within its e-commerce environment.
+To help prevent a similar incident from occurring in the future, Hudson corrected the misconfiguration in its perimeter access control tool.
+Hudson has also implemented enhanced logging and additional security features within its e-commerce environment and continues to provide cybersecurity training to its employees.

-1 This notice does not waive Hudson's objection that Maine lacks personal jurisdiction over it regarding any claims related to this incident.
+&lt;sup>1 This notice does not waive Hudson's objection that Maine lacks personal jurisdiction over it regarding any claims related to this incident.